 \subsection{Evaluating loosely-connected BGP queries}

-Let $Q$ be a loosely-connected BGP query and ${\cal D_{CV}}(Q)$ be the connected variable decomposition of $Q$.
-From Lemma~\ref{lem:loosely_connected}, we know that each non-ground query in ${\cal D_{CV}}(Q)$ is a simple var-centric star query.
-Therefore, to evaluate $Q$ it is sufficient to evaluate each query in ${\cal D_{CV}}(Q)$ and then compute the cartesian product of the answers of all queries in ${\cal D_{CV}}(Q)$ to get the answers of $Q$.
-Algorithm~\ref{alg:loosely} presents the continuous evaluation of such type of queries.
-As we can see in the description of this algorithm, the algorithm caches for each star subquery all the values instantiating the central node, which typically minimizes the amount of data that is required in order to be able to find any of the delta embeddings.
+Let $Q$ be a loosely-connected BGP query and ${\cal D_{CV}}(Q)$ its connected-variable decomposition.
+Lemma~\ref{lem:loosely_connected} implies that each non-ground query in ${\cal D_{CV}}(Q)$ is a simple var-centric star query.
+To evaluate $Q$ it suffices to evaluate all queries in ${\cal D_{CV}}(Q)$ and then compute the Cartesian product of the answers.
+Algorithm~\ref{alg:loosely} presents the continuous evaluation of such queries.
+The algorithm caches for each star subquery all the values instantiating its central node.
+This minimizes the amount of data that is required in order to find any of the delta embeddings.

 \begin{proposition} Considering a loosely-connected query $Q_L$ and its connected-variable decomposition ${\cal D_{CV}}(Q_L)$, Algorithm~\ref{alg:loosely} needs $O(mn+|Q_G|)$ space, and $O(n+2m|Q_S|)$ time to compute delta embeddings of an input message, where ${\cal D_{CV}}(Q_L)$ contains $m$ simple var-centric subqueries and the ground query $Q_G$, $n$ is the number of nodes of the data graph, and $Q_S$ is the simple var-centric subqueries in ${\cal D_{CV}}(Q_L)$ with the maximum number of nodes. \end{proposition}